Plessey: South Africa

 The South African roots of Plessey can be traced to the acquisition of AT&E and Ericsson in 1963, and a Cape Town based company, the Instrument Manufacturing Company (IMC), acquired in 1964.

 At the time, IMC was in the process of industrialising a unique South African invention, the Tellurometer, the first successful microwave electronic distance measurement equipment.
 The instrument was invented by Dr. Trevor Lloyd Wadley of the Telecommunications Research Laboratory of the South African Council for Scientific and Industrial Research (CSIR), also responsible for the Wadley loop receiver, which allowed precision tuning over wide bands, a task that had previously required switching out multiple crystals.

 South African insurance and investment company Sanlam bought 26% of Plessey South Africa in 1974, with first right of refusal to purchase more of the company.
 These shares were later transferred to Sankorp, Sanlam's industrial holdings company.
 In 1989, when GEC-Siemens took control of the Plessey Company, Sankorp indicated its intention to purchase the remaining 74% of shares in the South African subsidiary.

 Australia

-Plessey had a manufacturing plant at Meadowbank in Sydney, Australia that made defense equipment and TVs.
-In the 1970s and 80s it produced Ericsson Crossbar Telephone Exchanges under licence for Telecom Australia and the PNG Post and Telegraphs department.
+Plessey operated a manufacturing plant at Meadowbank in Sydney, Australia that made defense equipment and TVs.
+In the 1970s and 1980s, it produced Ericsson Crossbar Telephone Exchanges under licence for Telecom Australia and the PNG Post and Telegraphs department.